databendlabs/databend-docs/docs/en/guides/57-data-management/02-data-recovery.md

 ### Main Uses of Time Travel

 - **Access Past Data**: Look at data from the past, even if it has been changed or deleted.
-- **Recover Lost Data**: Bring back tables and databases that were deleted.
+- **Recover Lost Data**: Bring back tables and databases that were deleted using the [FLASHBACK TABLE](/sql/sql-commands/ddl/table/flashback-table) command.

 ### Time Travel SQL Extensions